EVERGLADES ADVENTURES Offers a GUARANTEED OPPORTUNITY at a TROPHY OSCEOLA TURKEY in the South Florida Everglades!

 If the client shoots and completely misses the bird (the bird is unharmed) which is to be determined by the guide, then we will attempt a second bird if time permits.
 If the bird is injured and escapes this is considered the clients bird.
 The client will not be permitted a second bird without an additional charge.
 If the client misses a second bird, the hunt is concluded.
 We limit the number of adult trophy gobblers harvested to one per-person, per-season.
 We only allow the harvest of adult trophy gobblers with beards of eight inches or greater.

 We generally achieve a high success rate on our hunts.
-We achieved a one hundred percent opportunity for twenty-one clients in our 2012 season.
+We achieved a one hundred percent opportunity for twenty-one clients in 2012.
+Our 2013 and 2014 season also ended with a 100% opportunity.
+Our 2015 season ended with one client not being provided an opportunity.
 Our harvest rates are determined by the percentage of successful hunter's vs non-successful hunter's per-season.
-View our recent reports on the Current Osceola Turkey Hunting Conditions page.

 We require a 50% (fifty-percent) deposit to confirm your reservation.
 The remaining balance is to be paid by February 1st.
 Payments can be made by cash, personal or business check, traveler's check, cashier's check or money order.
 Checks should be made payable to EVERGLADES ADVENTURES.
 The deposit and final payment are non-refundable, but are transferable within the current season as scheduling permits.
 Thirty (30) day advance notice of cancellation is required.